 Amazon Vendor Service (AVS)

-The Amazon Vendor Service (AVS), formerly known as Strategic Vendor Service (SVS), is a paid programme that gives vendors access to a dedicated contact to assist with operational matters such as ordering and catalogue.
+The Amazon Vendor Service (AVS), formerly known as Strategic Vendor Service (SVS), is a paid programme that gives suppliers access to a dedicated contact to assist with operational matters such as ordering and the catalogue.

-Although the AVS is primarily sold as a strategic programme, it is more of a day-to-day contact for vendors to answer their questions and coordinate product launches and promotions.
+Although the AVS is primarily sold as a strategic programme, it is more of a day-to-day contact for brands to answer their questions and coordinate product launches and promotions.

-Brands that choose not to invest in AVS risk being moved into Amazon’s mass vendor management and losing access to a dedicated vendor manager contact.
+Vendors that choose not to invest in AVS risk being moved into Amazon’s mass vendor management (Vendor Success Programme) and losing access to a dedicated vendor manager contact.

 Volume incentives (or: Volume Incentive Rebates, VIR) are granted either as a fixed or tiered percentage.
 They incentivise Amazon to buy additional volume from a brand.